duinomaker/HexoBlog/source/SICP/exercises/2.2/index.md

                 #t
                 rest-of-queens)

 to replace the original `examine` procedure.
-I gave it up thinking that it would sacrifice readability of my program.
-But this level of abstraction provides a fundamental basis for analyzing the algorithms in <a href="#Exercise-2-43">Exercise 2.43</a>.
+I gave it up thinking that it would sacrifice the readability of my program.
+But this level of abstraction provides a fundamental basis for the algorithm analyses in <a href="#Exercise-2-43">Exercise 2.43</a>.

 ## Exercise 2.43